SkyRider13/tri-hermes/src/bamboo.md

 Note: These lore-important diary entries are archived from the respective [Beast's Lair thread](https://forums.nrvnqsr.com/showthread.php/5875-The-BAMBOO-BROOM-DIARY-%28Nasu-and-Takeuchi-blog%29).
 More information in thread OP.

+## 2023/29/11 - Thank ya!

+One day late, but thank ya for all the birthday messages.
+With many people celebrating online and the wonderful gifts I got from my friends IRL, this birthday served also as a momentous celebration of my return.
+I'd like to take this opportunity to give my thanks.
+I'm truly grateful for your care and concern!

+...I don't exactly mean this as an expression of gratitude, but I did FGO's Christmas event for the end of December.
+This event will feel like a soft cup of tea after you fill your stomach with this year's SUPER-packed Gudaguda, but I hope that is to your liking.

+Oh, but please understand...
+This year's Christmas being a Nasu event does not mean it will be Tsukihime-related.

+　　　◆

+Then, as it's customary, I'll be promoting my favorite manga, anime, and games.

+Manga: Boku ga Koi suru Cosmic Star
+Currently at 1 volume released!
+It initially seemed like something I'd never seen before: a strange comedy about the relationship between an American-style superhero and a super-good-natured civilian... but it turned out to be a Boy Meets Girl story in the mold of the classics.
+I don't need to tell you that Star's design is wonderful, but really, everything about the main duo's personality and behavior is lovely.
+I'd dare say no hair drill in the universe looks as good as the one here.
+Star really goes to show that you can tell a good superhero story without needing any supervillains or threats to the world.
+Oh, but don't look too much into what the author did before.
+...I'm not saying Meruko is a series I wouldn't recommend, but it has a very different age rating...

+Anime: Scott Pilgrim
+I care too much about the Scott Pilgrim movie, so I went in from the perspective of the annoying fan who didn't believe this could outdo the movie's swift pacing.
+However...

+Watching episode 1→
+"That's nice and all but doesn't really compare to the movie's speed… but it would be rude to drop it before checking the ending song."
+Episode 1's ending→
+"　　　What？　　　"（dot-eyed）
+Episode 1 ending theme→
+"Remakes always have these little retouches, I guess?
+But wait?
+This twist changes every future episode.
+What are they going for here?"
+Watching episode 2→
+"Little retouches my ass.
+This is a spinoff with Ramona as the main character instead of the love interest.
+Now I can enjoy it for what it is instead of comparing it to the movie!"
+Watching episode 3→
+"It's not a spinoff...
+It's a sequel...
+And it's trying to redeem each of the boyfriends when the movie made them into just villains to be defeated in 10 minutes each...
+And it's really good, on top of that…"
+Watching episode 4~8→
+"Awesome."
+After watching→
+"Everything wrapped up so neatly I don't think I can ever watch the movie again."

+I recommend this one especially for Scott Pilgrim movie elitists like me.
+Its only flaw is that it loses half of the appeal if you didn't watch the movie.

+Video game: SANABI
+A chain-based action game that just came out on Steam.
+I didn't come in expecting much but took fatal damage as a game writer.
+I have nothing to say.
+Explaining any details would diminish the game's shine.

+There are some emotions that only pixel art can deliver.

+　　　◆

+Then, as it's customary, I'll be wrapping it up with FGO trivia.
+I get the overwhelming feeling that this is coming too late, but here's a lightning round of mini-info I couldn't fit in the game, as a recap of 2023.

+・Mr. Kotomine
+Kotomine's voice line for Amor.
+The "she always dreamed~" quote is something his wife told him.
+Sorry it wasn't clear enough.

+Also, the reason why Muramasa and Rasputin ask about Limbo is because he locked himself inside his Singularity.
+Only Chaldea knows the end of Limbo's story.
+So Muramasa and Rasputin had to ask about Limbo because it'd be rude to stay in the dark about a coworker.

+・Tezca's Final Ascension line
+After the hopeless battle.
+Dawn breaks with the starting rise of the sun.
+Although they repelled the enemy forces, the protagonist was shot in the heart and Tezcatlipoca took lethal damage to his Saint Graph.
+All there is left for them is to wait for their not-so-distant deaths.
+In that situation, Tezcatlipoca chats and sends them off as causally as he's ever been.
+That's the scene I envisioned for it and described to his actor.
+His delivery was exactly as it was in my head.

+・About ORT Xibalba's Skills
+The 7 Skills used in the last part are as follows:
+Big Three: The 3 extinction events
+Huge damage at first, followed by gradual damage later.
+A red wind.
+Genesis: The chronicle of creation
+The beginning of the world.
+It seals Arts.
+An orange wind.
+Mictlan: The golden rainforest
+A new sun.
+Minor damage, absorbs HP.
+A yellow wind.
+Deinos: The age of paradise
+The prosperity of the deinos.
+Charges himself with Invul Pierce.
+A green wind.
+Ka'an: The age of darkness
+Ka'an's tenacity.
+This Skill sends ORT into an asleep state.
+Colorwise, that's blue.
+Ocelotl: The age of the jaguarheads
+Development derived from mingling with Pan-Human History.
+Charges himself with buff removal.
+An indigo wind.
+Chaldea: Crossers of the Boundary
+The ones who venture beyond the Boundary.
+Each hit instakills one Servant but super-buffs the remaining ones.
+The instadeath doesn't work on the last Servant standing, and at this point, they have 5 Servant's worth of ultra-buffs.
+A purple wind.

+・Camazotz
+He became an Evil of Humanity only after ORT's hibernation.
+He was registered as the one who killed Ka'an.
+Paradoxically enough, this allowed Ka'an to survive despite there being no one left to tell its story and nothing proving it existed.
+He was only able to die in LB7 because he was defeated by a humanoid mankind, one like his own.
+His will was to never give in to anything other than mankind.

+・Aesc the Rain Witch
+Habetrot shows up in her Skill animation, but the Rain Witch actually hasn't met Tottrot yet.
+They became friends in Chaldea.
+It'd be sad to have only the Second Ascension exchanging smiles with Habetrot.

+・Aesc the Savior
+In her Savior days, she used her Extra Attack against Wryneck.
+That was when she gave her all and it wasn't enough to beat him, so she gambled on her ability to guess his next move last effort hit.
+The damage to Wryneck was essentially equivalent to losing 1 Break Gauge, while Aesc was left at 1 HP and NP (Guts still not spent).
+However, seeing a weaker being overcome their difference in ability and fortuity with a miracle caused him to feel shocked for the first time, so he declared the fight a tie.
+Since then, he became Aesc's self-proclaimed rival who would always show up (at the most inexplicably convenient moments) to help her in truly unsalvageable situations.

+・The Tezcatli signboard in the summer event
+My initial request was only for them to line up 4 Ocelotl battle sprites to vaguely emulate the original image, but thankfully, the Lasangle staff said they wanted to properly draw, resulting in what you say in the final product.
+I can always count on the Lasengle staff to execute my crimes.

 ## 2023/8/11: A report.
 (Kinoko)

 Congratulations to Snack Basue for the anime adaptation!